crystal-china/sentry/README.md

 ## Installation

-To install in your project, from the root directory of your project, run:

-To use sentry, download released binary from [release page](https://github.com/crystal-china/sentry/releases), then copy it into a folder in the $PATH, run it!
+To use sentry, it is as easy as download released binary from [release page](https://github.com/crystal-china/sentry/releases), then copy it to anyway you want, just run it!

 ### Options